ErisuKuraku/erisukuraku/README.md

 ### Hi 👋

-I'm a second year student studying Applied Computing @ Manchester Metropolitan Univerity
+I'm a second-year student studying Applied Computing @ Manchester Metropolitan University

 ### About me

 👨‍💻 I know some HTML, CSS, Python 🐍, C# and (currently using Java 🍵)

-⚙ I like to SoftMod consoles, tweak them and sometimes open them 👀

 ### Experience